 It is easier to fight one’s enemies than it is to protect one’s friends.

-Whoever eschews a face-à-face meeting with a former adversary breaks one of the cardinal rules of diplomacy and statesmanship--always show up for a showdown.
+Whoever foregoes a face-à-face meeting with a former adversary, breaks one of the cardinal rules of American diplomacy and statesmanship--always show up for a showdown.

 Nuclear energy may well extend electrical power to those who otherwise would know only the candle, but those who see nuclear energy as a source of power to threaten and coerce will only know the grave; from the grave, no man ever lit the home of another.

 The Saudis have no geographic interests per se, but their ideological bent is just as dangerous, since any attempt to spread an ideology in today’s world has inevitable geographic consequences, as would any attempt at territorial expansion at the point of a gun.